-Treatment of DVT in Pregnancy
+Treatment of DVT During Pregnancy

-Does Deep Vein Thrombosis Affect the Baby?
+Does DVT Affect the Baby?

 Typically, DVT causes discomfort to the mother but does not affect the baby’s growth and development.
-Rare situations where the block moves up till the lungs, affecting its function, it can hamper the oxygen supply to the foetus.
+Rare situations when the block moves up till the lungs, affecting its function, it can hamper the oxygen supply to the foetus.
 Also, during delivery, when the mother loses excessive blood because of the blood thinners, it can affect the baby.

 Management of DVT during pregnancy is possible with heparin injections.
 Heparin is an anticoagulant that inhibits the clotting of blood.
 Apart from the medication, some lifestyle changes like adopting an active routine, reducing body weight and quitting smoking can also largely prevent the further clotting of blood.

-How to Reduce the Risk of DVT While Travelling?
+How to Reduce the Risk of DVT While Travelling

 Can Deep Vein Thrombosis Affect Labour?